Salt River water or watershed scenery in Arizona

 Best flows

 Use the Stewart Mountain Dam gauge and release trend more than a fixed target number.
-Stable moderate releases are the cleanest all-around fishing window; sharp release changes, high water, or extreme heat should narrow the plan fast.
+Stable moderate releases are the cleanest all-around fishing window.
+Sharp release changes, high water, or extreme heat should narrow the plan fast.

-When to skip
+When to leave

 Skip trout fishing when heat or water temperature is stressful, releases make wading pushy, seasonal closure language blocks your chosen access, storms or muddy inflow affect the river, or tubing traffic makes controlled presentations unrealistic.